Winter is just around the corner.

 7. Zack & Zoey Polyester Nor’easter Dog Blanket Coat

-The Zack & Zoey Dog Blanket Coat is another affordable option and comes in 8 different sizes, ranging from XXS to XXL.
+The Zack & Zoey Dog Blanket Coat is another affordable option and comes in eight different sizes, ranging from XXS to XXL.

-This dog winter coat is made of 100% polyester and has a reversible design, with soft plaid fleece lining on one side and a water-resistant shell on the other.
+It is made of 100% polyester and has a reversible design, with soft plaid fleece lining on one side and a water-resistant shell on the other.
 Between those layers, it has polyfill to keep your pooch warm during the winter months.
-Also, it has neck and belly velcro closures to allow for an adjustable fit.
+Also, it has neck and belly Velcro closures to allow for an adjustable fit.

-Additionally, it comes with reflective strips to ensure your dog is safe and visible at night.
+Additionally, this winter dog coat comes with reflective strips to ensure your dog is safe and visible at night.
 It is also machine washable, making cleaning an effortless task.

 Features: